Senior Research Fellow in Energy Studies Institute (Energy Economics)

-- Carbon pricing and climate finance
+- Carbon pricing and climate finance;

-- Transition pathways analysis
+- Transition pathways analysis;

-- Electricity (power generation) market analysis
+- Electricity (power generation) market analysis;

-- Evaluation of energy storage system configurations
+- Evaluation of energy storage system configurations.

-- Support in conducting life-cycle analyses
+- Support in conducting life-cycle analyse

 - This may fall under any branch of economics, though given the nature of work within ESI and the position we require to fill, applicants with an empirical focus are preferred.